-– White Clover is a common problem in lawns and usually comes up during winter and early spring.
-Clover produces prostrate stems that take root at the nodes and soon form a thick green carpet.
-The leaves are clover shaped and small white flowers are produced above the leaves in spring and autumn.
-Clover can be easily treated in most lawns with any broad leaf Lawn Weeder & Feeder.
-Ensure you read the instructions carefully before applying to Buffalo Lawns.
+A common problem in lawns, White Clover usually appears in winter and early spring.
+Clover produces prostrate stems which take root at the nodes, soon forming a thick green carpet.
+It has clover-shaped leaves and small white flowers that surface above the leaves in spring and autumn.
+It can be easily treated in most lawns with any broadleaf Lawn Weeder & Feeder.
+It is essential to read the instructions carefully before applying to Buffalo Lawns.

-– is a brute of a lawn weed that spreads by a tough wirey root system and small nut like tubers that form on the roots.
-It is a perennial weed with grass like leaves with triangular flower stems which bear flowers and seeds in umbrella like heads which are a reddish-purple or brown.
-Nut grass is extremely difficult to kill, and is best rid by digging out the whole plant making sure you remove all the roots and bulbs as any roots or bulbs left will reproduce.
-Nut grass must be selectively sprayed with a Glyphosate based herbicide ensuring no chemical is applied to the surrounding lawn and will require repeat applications.
+Nut Grass is a brute of a lawn weed that spreads by a tough wirey root system and small nut-like tubers that form on the roots.
+It is a perennial weed with grass-like leaves with triangular flower stems which bear flowers and seeds in umbrella-like heads which are a reddish-purple or brown.
+Nut Grass is complicated to kill and is best rid by digging out the whole plant, making sure you remove all the roots and bulbs as any roots or bulbs left will reproduce.
+Nut Grass must be selectively sprayed with a Glyphosate-based herbicide ensuring no chemical is applied to the surrounding lawn and will require repeat applications.

 African Black Beetle

-– These are a major problem in warm regions and damage lawns by feeding off the root system causing large patches to brown off and die.
+More of a major problem in warmer regions, African Black Bettles damage lawns as they feed off the root system, causing large patches to go brown and die.
 Lawns need to be sprayed as soon as brown spots appear with Baythroid to prevent further damage.